WillCodeForCats/solaredge-modbus-multi/README.md

 * Supports status and error reporting sensors.
 * User friendly configuration through Config Flow.

-Requires Home Assistant 2022.2.0 and newer.
+Requires Home Assistant 2022.8.0 and newer.

+Read about more features on the wiki: [WillCodeForCats/solaredge-modbus-multi/wiki](https://github.com/WillCodeForCats/solaredge-modbus-multi/wiki)

 ## Installation
 Copy the `solaredge_modbus_multi` folder into to your Home Assistant `config/custom_components` folder,